tecladocode/web-dev-bootcamp/curriculum/section05/lectures/04_step_2_populating_the_backlog/README.md

 2. As a User I would like to be able to access my journal using a website so that I can do so from any of my devices.
 3. As a User I would like to be able to easily see past journal entries in a simple way so that I can remember what I've learned.

-Note that User Story 2 is not something that can be done on its own.
+Note that user story 2 is not something that can be done on its own.
 It's a description of how users want to interact with our product.
 That's fine!
-It means we'll probably do it in parallel to a feature-centric User Story.
+It means we'll probably do it in parallel to a feature-centric user story.

 ## Types of backlog item in your project